Relational Scene Graphs for Object Grounding of Natural Language Commands

 \subsubsection{Inferring Spatial Relations with \acsp{vlm}}

 The pipeline is used to generate spatial relations between objects in the scene by utilizing the preprocessed images.
 An overview of the pipeline is illustrated in \autoref{fig:pipeline_vlm}.

-The system message remains constant for each API request, whereas the user message varies by incorporating an image for the specific relation that should be generated.
+The system message remains constant across API requests, whereas the user message varies by incorporating an image that specifies the relation to be generated.
 The output of the \ac{vlm} consists of the generated relation between the objects in open-vocabulary format.
 To ensure consistency in format and avoid excessively long edge descriptions, the \ac{vlm} is instructed to structure and shorten its output.
 An output example is given in the caption of \autoref{fig:ex2_edge_generation_1}.